 About the School of Social Sciences

+The School of Social Sciences is a multidisciplinary School.
 The disciplines and areas of study (opens in a new window) that make up the School of Social Sciences are amongst the most exciting and important in the contemporary university.
 At Western Sydney University they include:

-- Geography and Urban Planning
+- Geography, Tourism and Planning

 - Humanitarian and Development Studies

-- Social Science
+- Social Work and Communities

 The School offers courses and specialisations that are underpinned by the latest research and provide students with the skills and knowledge to work in a range of professional and vocational fields.
 The School is a member of the Council for the Humanities, Arts and Social Sciences (opens in a new window)(CHASS), International Association of the Schools of Social Work (opens in a new window)(IASSW), Planning Institute of Australia (opens in a new window) (PIA), the Council for Australian University Tourism and Hospitality Education (opens in a new window)(CAUTHE), Australian Council for International Development (opens in a new window)(ACFID).
 Individual staff are members of a number of significant national and international professional associations.

 - School of Social Sciences Indigenous Strategy 2020 – 2025 (PDF, 1543.5 KB)(opens in a new window)

 - 2020 Indigenous Strategy - Annual Report (PDF, 11232.81 KB) (opens in a new window)